-- Regular observations of lessons throughout the year, both by the leadership group and within departments, including the provision of differentiated teaching for those with SEN&D. - Analysis of pupil tracking data and assessment results both internally and in line with national data - Ensuring that outside agencies, where appropriate, are fully informed and involved. - School self-evaluation and any external evaluation, or inspection, which also enables us to evaluate the success of our provision.
+Regular observations of lessons throughout the year, both by the leadership group and within departments, including the provision of differentiated teaching for those with SEN&D.

+Analysis of pupil tracking data and assessment results both internally and in line with national data.

+Ensuring that outside agencies, where appropriate, are fully informed and involved.

+School self-evaluation and any external evaluation, or inspection, which also enables us to evaluate the success of our provision.

-11. ENGAGEMENT IN ACTIVITIES
+ENGAGEMENT IN ACTIVITIES

 Borden Grammar School endeavors to be an inclusive school and we aim to create a "level playing field" for students with SEN&D. We strive to maintain a sense of belonging and achievement which fosters a community spirit and all students and families are supported in achieving the best possible outcome during their time with us.
+All clubs, trips and activities offered to pupils at Borden Grammar School are available to pupils with special educational needs either with or without an Education, Health and Care Plan.
+Where it is necessary, the school will use the resources available to it to provide additional adult support to enable the safe participation of the pupil in the activity.

-12. EMOTIONAL & SOCIAL DEVELOPMENT
+EMOTIONAL & SOCIAL DEVELOPMENT

-There is a strong pastoral structure at the heart of the school, with heads of year and form tutors who develop close links with the students in their care.
-The school council, antibullying ambassadors and the house system provide ample opportunities for the pupil voice to be heard and the Ofsted Report (2013) judged the behaviour and safety of pupils to be outstanding.
+There is a strong pastoral structure at the heart of the school, with Heads of Year and form tutors who develop close links with the students in their care.
+The school council, antibullying ambassadors and the house system provide ample opportunities for the pupil voice to be heard.
 The Learning Support team, under the guidance of the SENCo, provide small group and one to one interventions for those students needing assistance with social, organisational and emotional issues and our School Welfare Officer takes booked appointments with students and families on a weekly basis.

-13. EXTERNAL AGENCY SUPPORT
+EXTERNAL AGENCY SUPPORT

-With parental consent where necessary and in order to meet the needs of our students and support their families, we regularly engage with the following outside agencies: Educational Psychology; Special Educational Needs Teaching and Support Service; School Health/National Health Service; Child & Adolescent Mental Health Service; Early Intervention Service; RNIB and Kent Association for the Blind; Kent Autistic Trust; Kent Social Services; Kent Police; Any other agency who can provide assistance in supporting our students.
+With parental consent where necessary and in order to meet the needs of our students and support their families, we regularly engage with the following outside agencies: Educational Psychology; Special Educational Needs Teaching and Support Service; School

+Health/National Health Service; Child & Adolescent Mental Health Service; Early Intervention Service; RNIB and Kent Association for the Blind; Kent Autistic Trust; Kent Social Services; Kent Police; Any other agency who can provide assistance in supporting our students.